The Win Map™: The Narrative Positioning System Behind Every Sales Asset That Actually Works

 Key Takeaway: Assets work when they're connected to the why.
 The Win Map™ makes the reasoning visible and the assets easy to update.

-Section 5: Feedback Loops (How It Stays Current)
+Section 5: Feedback Loops (the system stays alive)

 What lives here: